JacobSMoller/github-tag-action/README.md

 Fork off mathieudutour/github-tag-action adding a manual mode rather than depending on commit analysis to determine version bump

+All credit to @mathieudutour, will try to see if the tiny addition made here can make in to the upstream, this fork was mostly needed out of time pressure.

 A GitHub Action to automatically bump and tag master, on merge, with the latest SemVer formatted version.
 Works on any platform.

 ## Usage